 Cal Grant A: This grant, awarded by the State of California, is based on California residency, GPA and financial need.
 Students must submit the FAFSA and a GPA Verification Form by March 2 in order to be considered for Cal Grant.
-If you are home-schooled and a WASC accredited school cannot certify your high-school GPA, you can use your GED or
+If you are homeschooled and a WASC accredited school cannot certify your high-school GPA, you can use your GED or ACT/SAT scores.

-ACT/SAT scores.
 The California Student Aid Commission will use your test score for Cal Grant consideration purposes.
-This award is worth \$9,223 for the 2012-2013 school year.
+This award is worth \$9,084 for the 2013-2014 school year.

 Cal Grant B & Cal Grant B Access: This state grant is available only to California residents who come from low-income, disadvantaged backgrounds with high academic potential and demonstrate substantial financial need.
 In the first year of college, a student receives the Access Grant portion only - \$1,473 for books and living expenses.
 The Financial Aid Office will apply the Access Grant to a student's charges at WJU each year unless a written request is submitted to the Financial Aid Office requesting the money be disbursed directly to the student.
-In subsequent years, the award will consist of the normal Cal Grant amount plus the Access Grant (disbursement policy for the Access Grant applies each year).
+In subsequent years, the award amount will be \$10,557 - consisting of the normal Cal Grant amount plus the Access Grant (disbursement policy for the Access Grant applies each year).

 California Chafee Grant: This state grant of up to \$5,000 is available for foster youth and former foster youth to use for career training and/or college courses.
-To qualify, you must be eligible (or have been eligible) for Independent Living Program (ILP) Services between your 16th and 18th birthdays and have not reached your 22nd birthday by July of the award year.
+To qualify, you must be eligible (or have been eligible) for Independent Living Program (ILP) Services between your 16 and 18 birthdays and have not reached your 22 birthday by July of the award year.
 More information and a supplemental application can be found on the California Student Aid Commission Chafee Grant website - www.chafee.csac.ca.gov.